 - Menu Actions and Filtering Toolbars

 Need a secure and reliable home for your new Joomla 4.0 site?
-Check out InMotion’s Managed VPS solutions!
+Check out InMotion’s Managed Linux VPS hosting solutions!
 You’ll find servers tailored for your budget needs.

 The Joomla Menu Interface